d-uzlov/k8s-cgroup-burst-controller/README.md

 - Linux kernel 5.14 or newer

 A major issue with the cgroup burst itself is bad support in mainstream linux kernel.
-If you want to fix throttling, you _will_ need to install a custom kernel.
+If you want to fix throttling in lightweights apps with low CPU limit, you will certainly need to install a custom kernel.
 See details [below](#cgroup-burst-support-in-linux-kernel)

 # Installation